Dylan NielsonNational Institute of Mental Health (NIMH) | NIMH · Data Science and Sharing Team

 Anhedonia reflects a reduced ability to engage in previously pleasurable activities and has been reported in children as young as 3 years of age.
 It manifests early and is a strong predictor of psychiatric disease onset and progression over the course of development and into adulthood.
 However, little is known about its mechanistic origins, particu...

-We utilized data from National Institute of Mental Health Characterization and Treatment of Depression (NIMH CAT-D) cohort, a longitudinal case control study that started pre-pandem...
+Objective To investigate whether, compared to pre-pandemic levels, depressive and anxiety symptoms in adolescents with depression increased during the pandemic.
+Method We utilized data from National Institute of Mental Health Characterization and Treatment of Depression (NIMH CAT-D) cohort, a longitudinal case control study that started pre-pandem...

 Mood is a key factor that determines our well-being and a lot of effort goes into taming and regulating it.
 The role of positive and negative environmental stimuli on mood and whether they can promote mood resilience or susceptibility, remains relatively unexplored.
 The aim of the present study is to investigate whether mood could be trained to bec...

-Family history of depression (FHD) is a known risk factor for the new onset of depression.
+Background Family history of depression (FHD) is a known risk factor for the new onset of depression.
 However, it is unclear if FHD is clinically useful for prognosis in adolescents with current, ongoing, or past depression.
-This preregistered study uses a longitudinal, multi-informant design to examine whether a child's FHD adds information abou...
+This preregistered study uses a longitudinal, multi‐informant design to examine whether a child’s FHD adds information about...

 Humans refer to their mood state regularly in day-to-day as well as clinical interactions.
 Theoretical accounts suggest that when reporting on our mood we integrate over the history of our experiences; yet, the temporal structure of this integration remains unexamined.
 Here we use a computational approach to quantitatively answer this question and...